USS Kitkun Bay

-USS Kitkun Bay (CVE-71) was the seventeenth of fifty built for the United States Navy during World War II.
-She was launched in November 1943, and transferred to the Navy and commissioned in December.
-She served in the Mariana and Palau Islands campaign, the Battle off Samar, in which she faced the first wave of organized kamikaze attacks, (Note: George Hermon Gill claims that was the first Allied ship to be hit by a kamikaze, but this is disputed by Samuel Eliot Morison, who asserts that Canberra was a target of opportunity, and that the kamikazes of the Battle off Samar represented the first organized attack.) and the Invasion of Lingayen Gulf, during which she was damaged by another kamikaze and forced to withdraw.
-Post-war, she participated in Operation Magic Carpet, repatriating U.S. servicemen from around the Pacific.
-She was decommissioned in April 1946, and sold for scrapping in November.
+USS Kitkun Bay (CVE-71) was the 17th of 50 s built for the United States Navy during World War II.
+She was launched in November 1943 and transferred to the Navy and commissioned in December.
+She served in the Mariana and Palau Islands campaign, the Battle off Samar, in which she faced the first wave of organized kamikaze attacks, (Note: George Hermon Gill claims that was the first Allied ship to be hit by a kamikaze, but this is disputed by Samuel Eliot Morison, who asserts that Canberra was a target of opportunity, and that the kamikaze planes of the Battle off Samar represented the first organized attack.) and the Invasion of Lingayen Gulf, during which she was damaged by another kamikaze and forced to withdraw.
+After the war, she participated in Operation Magic Carpet, repatriating U.S. servicemen from around the Pacific.
+She was decommissioned in April 1946 and sold for scrapping in November.
 Ultimately, she was broken up in early 1947.